RT-Thread/rt-thread/README.md

 [![Build Status](https://travis-ci.org/zhaojuntao/rt-thread.svg?branch=AutoTestDev)](https://travis-ci.org/zhaojuntao/rt-thread)

-RT-Thread is an open source IoT operating system from China, which has strong scalability: from a tiny kernel running on a tiny core, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on MIPS32, ARM Cortex-A8, ARM Cortex-A9 DualCore etc.

 ## Overview ##

 RT-Thread RTOS like a traditional real-time operating system.
 The kernel has real-time multi-task scheduling, semaphore, mutex, mail box, message queue, signal etc. However, it has three different things: